Tebiba/rose-of-sharon-quiz-board/README.md

 To start using this project use the following commands:
-Here is the repository link: https://github.com/Tebiba/rose-of-sharon-quiz-board.git Fork the repository git clone the repository -
+Here is the repository link: https://github.com/Tebiba/rose-of-sharon-quiz-board.git Fork the repository git clone the repository git init